mikekistler/api-guidelines/azure/ConsiderationsForServiceDesign.md

 There is a special form of long-running operation initiated with PUT that is described in [Create (PUT) with additional long-running processing](./Guidelines.md#put-operation-with-additional-long-running-processing).

+We have added a pattern for long-running operations that are not related to a resource or are batch operations.
+This pattern is described in [Long-running Action Operations](./Guidelines.md#long-running-action-operations).

 The remainder of this section describes the pattern for long-running POST and DELETE operations.

 This diagram illustrates how a long-running operation with a status monitor is initiated and then how the client